 Email is still central to most business applications, regardless of which type of office software suite you use.
-For some that means using Outlook with Microsoft Office, but for those using alternative office software there are also alternative email clients.
+For some, that means using Outlook with Microsoft Office, but for those using alternative office software there are also alternative email clients.

-The first main way is by using an email client, which will often use POP3, SMTP, or IMAP protocols to collect mail directly from a server to your PC or other computing device.
-This usually means downloading and installing software for an email client to receive your emails, and an server on which to store and collect your email from.
+Even still, there are a number of different ways in which emails can be used and stored.
+The first main way is by using an email client, which will often use POP3, SMTP, or IMAP protocols to collect mail directly from a server to your PC or other computing devices.
+This usually means downloading and installing software for an email client to receive your emails and a server on which to store and collect your email from.

 Therefore while consumers have tended toward the ease of use that web app emails allow, many businesses still prefer to control their own emails through an email server and email clients, in order to protect sensitive business data.